This is our pick of the best games to help children with maths. In case you can’t find any locally, we’ve included links to Amazon [disclosure].

 Games To Help Children With Maths – Times Tables Place Mat

-I’m a great believer in the benefit of the educational place-mat.
+We are great believers in the benefit of the educational place-mat.
 It’s in front of them 2-3 times a day – an easy win.

 Games To Help Children With Maths – Sum Swamp